GitLab Duo Principles - Hands-On Lab: Working with Issues and Merge Requests

 Uh-oh!
 You may have noticed that our pipeline failed.

-1. From the MR, click on the most recent pipeline run that failed.
+1. From the MR, select the most recent pipeline run that failed.

 6. Return to your merge request.